The Ultimate Success Questionnaire

 Or getting bought out.

-recipe, and selling it in 3-5 local, upscale stores, so you feel like you
+Or producing a favorite recipe and selling it in 3-5 local, upscale stores, so you feel you

 All are great goals.